jerseyweeds/multistreamnews.tv/NETWORKS_README.md

 ## Integration with MultiStreamNews.TV

-The maintenance system works seamlessly with the main application:
+The maintenance system works as an optional enhancement to the main application:

-1. **Real-time Updates** - Streams are verified and updated regularly
+1. **Default Operation** - App uses built-in channels for instant, reliable loading
+2. **Enhanced Mode** - Networks.txt provides live stream data when toggled by user
+3. **Background Loading** - Networks.txt loads silently without blocking the UI
+4. **Seamless Toggle** - Users can switch between built-in and live data sources
-2. **Clean Data** - Dead streams are removed automatically
+5. **Clean Data** - Dead streams are removed automatically when Networks.txt is used
-3. **Fresh Content** - New live streams are discovered and added
+6. **Fresh Content** - New live streams are discovered and added regularly
-4. **Reliable Sources** - Only verified live streams are included

-The web application will automatically use the updated Networks.txt file without requiring any changes to the code.
+The web application will automatically use the updated Networks.txt file when the user toggles to it, without requiring any changes to the code.

 ## Best Practices

-1. **Regular Updates** - Run updates every 30-60 minutes during peak hours
+1. **Regular Updates** - Run updates every 30-60 minutes during peak hours for optimal live data
 2. **Monitor Logs** - Check logs regularly for errors or issues
 3. **Backup Strategy** - Keep backups of working Networks.txt files
 4. **Rate Limiting** - Don't make requests too frequently to avoid blocking
 5. **Testing** - Use `--check-only` mode to test before making changes
+6. **Optional Usage** - Remember that the main app works perfectly with built-in channels when Networks.txt is unavailable

 ## Support